 Emergency | First Appearance Division

-Florida statutes give an inmate the right to appear before a judge within twenty-four hours of their arrest.
-In Hillsborough County, FL, these first appearance hearings are conducted through the use of the Court Video Network that enabling inmates to appear before a judge in Hillsborough County’s Tampa Courthouse without having to leave the secure confines of the jail, avoiding transportation costs and reducing the security risks.
+Florida statutes allow inmates to appear before a judge within twenty-four hours of arrest.
+In Hillsborough County, FL, these first appearance hearings are conducted using the Court Video Network, which enables inmates to appear before a judge in Hillsborough County’s Tampa Courthouse without leaving the secure confines of the jail, avoiding transportation costs and reducing the security risks.

 During the first appearance hearings in Tampa, a fiber optic link connects the jails and the courthouse via closed-circuit television.
-The inmates at the Orient Road Jail and the Faulkenburg Road Jail appear on screens in the main first appearance courtroom located at the main courthouse in downtown Tampa.
+The inmates at the Orient Road Jail and the Faulkenburg Road Jail appear on screens in the main first-appearance courtroom at downtown Tampa’s main courthouse.

-The Judge and Prosecutor in the courtroom are able to see and hear the inmates through the closed-circuit television.
-One attorney with the Public Defender’s Office is assigned to each of the rooms at the Orient Road Jail and the Faulkenburg Road Jail.
+The Judge and Prosecutor in the courtroom can see and hear the inmates through the closed-circuit television.
+One attorney with the Public Defender’s Office is assigned to each room at the Orient Road Jail and the Faulkenburg Road Jail.
 Another criminal defense attorney with the Public Defender’s Office also appears in the courtroom at the courthouse in Tampa, FL.

-Private criminal defense attorneys also appear at the courtroom at the main courthouse so that they are in the same room as the judge and the prosecutor.
-Additionally, observers and witnesses also appear in the courtroom at the main courthouse.
+Private criminal defense attorneys also appear in the courtroom at the main courthouse so that they are in the same room as the judge and the prosecutor.
+Additionally, observers and witnesses appear in the main courthouse courtroom.

 Attorneys for First Appearance in Tampa, FL

-If your loved one was just arrested and needs an attorney to appear in the morning at the courthouse in Tampa, FL, for first appearance court, then contact us today.
+If your loved one was arrested, you could hire an attorney to appear at the courthouse in Tampa, FL, for first appearance court.
 We can ask the court to release the person on a ROR or signature bond to save money that would otherwise be required for the bail bond.